JJArcade/DivOS-Database/readme.md

   - The biggest things to remember are **Keep the formatting of the cells as similar to mine as possible** to avoid any errors on reading the data.
   - **_Apostrophe_**'s are a big No-go for the item names.
     - Python can't print them out and you'll get errors when it tries to display them, so avoid at all costs.
-  - **USE "N/A" WHEN THERE IS NO VALUE FOR AN ITEM IN A PARTICULAR CATERGORY!**
+  - **USE "N/A" WHEN THERE IS NO VALUE FOR AN ITEM IN A PARTICULAR CATEGORY!**
     - The program looks for "N/A" (in caps too) to know that an item has no value there and adjusts accordingly during calculations
-  - Keep capitilizations in the item **Type** catergory.
+  - Keep capitalization in the item **Type** category.
-    - Several functions in the program search for exact matches of item types so Capitilization and spelling count.
+    - Several functions in the program search for exact matches of item types so Capitalization and spelling count.
   - Another thing to look out for is Excel trying to convert the damage values to a date format.
     - The program specifically looks for the "-" to get the high and low damage values of a weapon.
   - For special buffs always start with the number value and then a *+/-* to signify if it adds or subtracts from a character's value.
     - ie "1+ Shield Specialist" "11% Poison Resistance" or "0.5- Movement"
-- The simplest way to enter your inventory would be to add your items to the already filled out spreadsheet and let the spreadsheet program you use autofill when applicable and use those entries (ie Damage types, Armor Types, Special Buffs etc.)
+- The simplest way to enter your inventory would be to add your items to the already filled out spreadsheet and let the spreadsheet program you use auto-fill when applicable and use those entries (ie Damage types, Armor Types, Special Buffs etc.)
 - Once you have as many of your items in as you want, delete my inventory and leave only your items.
 - Once you've done that for **Armor**, **Weapons**, **Character Attributes**, and **Character Abilities** you can save each sheet as a **.CSV** file and place it in the folder of the program.
 - As long as you have "weapon", "armor", "attributes" and "abilities" in the file names, the program will be able to automatically find them.
   - The program will prompt you if you see the wrong file associated with each database however and you can add the proper files in at any time in which case the system will reload and search again before going into the main program.
-- As you play the game you can keep track of inventory and cahracter changes in the spreadsheet and save a new **.CSV** as neccesary to update your database.
+- As you play the game you can keep track of inventory and character changes in the spreadsheet and save a new **.CSV** as necessary to update your database.

 ##Thanks
 If you use the program I'd love any feed back.
-If the program closes out without you promting it to, you probably encountered an error.
+If the program closes out without you prompting it to, you probably encountered an error.
 Feel free to leave an issues you have here and if I have some free time I'll be sure to look into a possible fix for it.
 And if you are some one familiar with coding yourself, feel free to branch this git and adjust it to your liking.
 Thanks and have fun Source Hunters.